khomkrity/typescript-basic/README.md

 ### Classes

-TypeScript offers full support for the class keyword introduced in ES2015.
+> TypeScript offers full support for the class keyword introduced in ES2015.

 - As with other JavaScript language features, TypeScript adds type annotations and other syntax to allow you to express relationships between classes and other types.

+A class definition can include the following:

+1. **Fields** − A field is any variable declared in a class.
+Fields represent **data pertaining to objects**

+2. **Constructors** − Responsible for **allocating memory for the objects of the class**

+3. **Functions** − Functions represent **actions an object can take.** They are also at times referred to as methods